johnbabat/Maze-Runner/README.md

 ##Components used:

 Ultrasonic sensors (for obstacle detection)
-Color Sensors (for color detection)
+Color Sensor, TCS3200, (for color detection)
+##NOTE:

+The file, mazerunner.py, was successful during simulation but had errors when synchronising with the real life robot in the code.
+The two python files, tourney.py and mazerunner.py, are to be integrated to work together.
-##NOTE: This is not a necessary assumption as the algorithm can work without the color code
+This is not a necessary assumption as the algorithm can work without the color code